powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 - Generators
 - Batteries
 - Voltage Source Converters
-- The optional generation part of a Dangling Line
+- The optional generation part of a Boundary Line
 - Static VAR compensators

 For a given active power output, the reactive power range is defined as $MaxQ - MinQ$ (always a positive value).